JoseHM20/PIA-Programacion-para-Ciberseguridad/README.md

 **❗ IMPORTANT NOTES ❗**

+🟡 In the SMS sending tool you will have to modify the configuration file with the values given by the Twilio platform.
 🟡 It is essential to use "-tool" to specify with a number from 1 to 4 the tool to use.
 🟡 The tool for obtaining information from organizations is independent from the main file, so you must run it separately.
 🟡 The Keylogger application is a basic example and is also independent of the main file.